 Before becoming an architect Robyn was a professional modern dancer and dance teacher.
 She continues to enjoy dance and in her spare time draws, paints and designs furniture.
 Her design background and technical expertise, along with her unique artistic perspective, make Robyn particularly suited for KPAD’s creative and detail-oriented practice.

 Joanne Ha recently joined KPa+d, bringing a passion for community development through architecture and sustainable design.
-Joanne grew up in South Korea where she completed her undergraduate degree at Dong-A University and served for two years as a Writer/Editor for “Concept” and “Contemporary Architecture” Magazines.
+Joanne grew up in South Korea where she completed her undergraduate degree in architecture and served for two years as a Writer/Editor for “Concept” and “Contemporary Architecture” Magazines.
 She moved to the United States in 2007 and has since completed an MS in Architecture at California Polytechnic State University in San Luis Obispo and published her thesis: Integrated Senior Housing - A Living Prototype for Promoting the Interaction of All Generations.

 Joanne's sterling work ethic and intellectual curiosity have driven her accomplishments and life experience.
 She has participated in sustainable design projects with the Free Design Clinic in San Francisco, has lived in Seoul, Tokyo, San Luis Obispo, Atlanta and has designed many ADA accessible parks and playgrounds throughout the United States and Canada.

 In her spare time Joanne enjoys traveling throughout the world and the US, cooking, book editing, photographing Architecture, Architectural research and critique.

 Mary Sheffield joined KPa+d after a career path which took her from architecture into real estate development and sales, then back to architecture.
 She graduated with a degree in Architecture and Urban Planing from University Pontificia Bolivariana in her native Colombia.
 After graduating from college, she ran her own design-build practice where she gained a broad range of experience.